MinekiNeko19/APCSFinalProject/README.md

 5/28/21 Sarah: fixed the spazzy fish and added water

 5/30/21 Sarah: fixed hook catching more than one fish at a time and raised water levels

+5/31/21 Sarah: altered the movement of fish and added a new constructor